mgoellnitz/trackdown/README.md

 In other scenarios you may switch it to false.
 E.g. if the issue collection is part of your project wiki then automatically pushing might lead to remote operations which is not desirable.

+## Online commit summary prefix

+With some GIT backends it is possible to obtain summary with changes and commit message online for every commit.
+Tu use this facility place a prefix in the config file where hash of a commit can be appended to for a valid link for that commit.

 # Installation